icylace/CursorRuler/README.md

 Despite the current lack of ability to directly set colors for each of these things (as of ST2 build 2219 and ST3 build 3011) there's thankfully a workaround for it [described here](http://sublimetext.userecho.com/topic/93504-use-separate-colors-for-the-background-gutter-and-folder-tree/#comment_164903).

-Basically, you need to change the overall default foreground color and/or background color of the color scheme and then add a rule for the `text` and `source` scopes which is used to override the default colors.
+Basically, you need to change the overall default foreground color and/or background color of your color scheme and then add a rule for the `text` and `source` scopes which is used to override the default colors.
 For example, if we had a default foreground color which is meant to be used as the ruler and gutter foreground color:

     <key>foreground</key>
     <string>#00FFFF77</string>